divin3circle/optic_agent/README.md

 ## Workflow

 It's assumed, at least for now that only ckUSDC tokens are sent to these canister.
 After receiving enough ckUSDC based on the set thresh-hold, the agent will run two operations.
 A swap action to swap half of the available ckUSDC value to either ICP or ckBTC, followed by a add liquidity action to provide liquidity to the relevant pool.
-These actions are provided by ICPSwap [here](https://github.com/ICPSwap-Labs/docs).
+These trade actions are provided by ICPSwap [here](https://github.com/ICPSwap-Labs/docs).

 All swap, add liquidity actions are recorded into the canister's satble memory for auditing and performance analysis.
 This is true also for all the error messages encountered during swap or add liquidity actions.